-In 2019, the production of hard cheese (35 kg) was further increased and the technological production process was improved.
+In 2020, the production volumes of hard cheese (35 kg) were further increased and the technological production process was improved.

-The company's priority is solid long-maturing GRAND rennet cheese, whose production in 2019, compared to 2018, increased 2.3 times.
+The company's priority is solid long-maturing GRAND fermented cheese, the production of which in 2020, compared to 2019, increased 1.22 times.